Kitchen Cabinet Manufacturers Association (KCMA)

 Lanz Cabinets Environmental Statement: Lanz Cabinets is committed to conducting business in a fashion that safeguards the Earth, its employees, customers, and neighbors from environmental hazards.
 We do this by educating ourselves and working with our suppliers to identify and use sustainable and environmentally friendly products.
-We use the latest technology to reduce waste of materials, conserve energy, and limit both hazardous and non-hazardous emissions.
+We use the latest technology to reduce the waste of materials, conserve energy, and limit both hazardous and non-hazardous emissions.
 We encourage recycling and the use of recycled products.
-We are, as we have been, committed to continuous improvement of our processes and systems so we can reduce the impact.
+We are, as we have been, committed to the continuous improvement of our processes and systems so we can reduce the impact.

 Lanz Cabinets Environmental Initiatives: